‘This Is Us’ Star Milo Ventimiglia Claims Season Finale Will ‘Change’ Everything

 A post shared by This Is Us (@nbcthisisus) on

-We still don’t know what happened to Jack on that fateful night, but Us Magazine reports that the finale will give us some answers.
+Viewers still don’t know what happened to Jack on that fateful night, but Us Magazine reports that the finale will give viewers some answers.
 In fact, Metz assured fans that we’ll learn more about Jack’s fate during the finale and we’ll all be surprised by what happens.

 “You’re going to have to wait a little bit, but it does answer some really important questions,” Metz shared.
 “And not ones that you’re expecting.”